philipwolfe/CTOToolbox/Annual Checklist.md

 - Video Converencing
   - Review accounts, security, AI settings, SCIM provisioning, etc.

-# April is Policy month
+# April is Annual Review month
-- Policies to review:
+- People want to know if they are hitting the mark.
+- Provide feedback on:
-  - Business continuity
+  - Technical Skills
-  - Cybersecurity
+  - Professional Skills
-  - Bring Your Own Device (BYOD)
+  - Wins from the last period
-  - Work from home
+  - What is blocking them from achieving more
+  - Opportunities for the next period

 # May is Email month
 - External email indicator